Galešnjak, Croatia - photo by Boris Kačan

 24 top heart islands in the world

-With the Maldives secret island kept for myself, there is still plenty of heart-shaped islands for you to explore!
+With the Maldives’ secret island kept for myself, there are still plenty of heart-shaped islands for you to explore!
 Here’s the result of my thorough research, the most comprehensive guide to the world’s heart islands you can find!

 1.-5.
 Heart islands of Croatia